JonmarCorpuz/SecondBrain/Kubernetes/Control Plane.md

 * Validates and configures data for the api objects
 * Allows us to communicate with the Master Node through the kubectl command-line tool
+* The main entry point for all administrative tasks (*kubectl*, dashboard*, *etc.*)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # Kube-scheduler

-The [Kubernetes scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) is a control plane process which assigns Pods to Nodes
+The [Kubernetes scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) is a control plane process which assigns Pods to the most suitable Nodes

 * Determines which Nodes are valid placements for each Pod in the scheduling queue according to constraints and available resources
 * Ensures that the Node has enough resources to run the Pod